- Northeast Ohio 216.444.7000

 What are gastrointestinal diseases?

-Gastrointestinal diseases affect the gastrointestinal (GI) tract from the mouth to the anus.
+Gastrointestinal diseases affect your gastrointestinal (GI) tract, from mouth to anus.
 There are two types: functional and structural.
-Some examples include nausea/vomiting, food poisoning, lactose intolerance and diarrhea.
+Some examples include colitis, food poisoning, lactose intolerance and diarrhea.

 What are functional gastrointestinal diseases?

 Functional diseases are those in which the GI tract looks normal when examined, but doesn't move properly.
-They are the most common problems affecting the GI tract (including the colon and rectum).
-Constipation, irritable bowel syndrome (IBS), nausea, food poisoning, gas, bloating, GERD and diarrhea are common examples.
+They are the most common problems affecting the GI tract (including your colon and rectum).
+Constipation, irritable bowel syndrome (IBS), nausea, gas, bloating and diarrhea are common examples.

-Many factors may upset your GI tract and its motility (ability to keep moving), including:
+Many factors can upset your GI tract and its motility (ability to keep moving), including: